 - Comprehend how the phrase “partial products” (in spoken and written language) refers to decomposing a multiplication problem.

 - Coordinate area diagrams and vertical calculations that represent the same decimal multiplication problem.

 - Use an area diagram to represent and justify (orally and in writing) how to find the product of two decimals.

 Let’s use area diagrams to find products.

 Some students might find it helpful to use graph paper to help them align the digits for vertical calculations.
-Consider having graph paper accessible for the last activity: Connecting Area Diagrams and Calculations with Decimals.
+Consider having graph paper accessible for the last activity: Connecting Area Diagrams to Calculations with Decimals.

 - I can use area diagrams and partial products to represent and find products of decimals.

 Print Formatted Materials

 For access, consult one of our IM Certified Partners.